-19. How soon may I travel by airplane?
+10. How soon may I travel by plane?
 You should avoid travel on airplane for 6 weeks after surgery.
-If you cannot avoid airline travel, discuss your plans with your surgeon.
+If you cannot avoid air travel, discuss your plans with your surgeon.

-20. Do I need prophylactic antibiotics before routine dental cleanings?
-Adult Reconstruction Division no longer requires antibiotics before routine dental work after a joint replacement, if 6-12 weeks have passed from surgery date; however, if dental procedure is due to infection or more involved, then discuss treatment with dentist and the office.
+11. Do I need prophylactic antibiotics before routine dental cleanings?
+Antibiotics are no longer required before routine dental cleaning AFTER 12 weeks from your surgery.
+However, if you need more invasive dental procedures, then discuss treatment with dentist and the office.
 Infections in the mouth can travel to the hip joint.

-21. When can I return to work?
+12. When can I return to work?
 In general for a desk job, anywhere from 2-6 weeks, for a more labor-intensive job, it could be 3-4 months.